NewGuy103/chatinterface-server/README.md

 A server to create a centralized chat platform, and designed to be self-hosted.

-Currently a work in progress.
+Currently in development, anything can change at any time!

 ## Requirements